PillowD/autohotkey/README.md

 # autohotkey
 Autohotkey .ahk v2 simple code examples

+v2_Command_line_parameter ; use Win-R or a cmd window to pass command line params to the script

 v2_A_Cursor ;   Report cursor type when you click the mouse working code

 v2_Format ;   Format working code